Family Law

 “In Western Australia, the time limit for property settlements is 12 months after the divorce becomes final for married couples.”

-Moreover, if you’re separated but not yet divorced, the time limit doesn’t apply.
+If you’re separated but not yet divorced, the time limit doesn’t apply.
 You can apply for property settlement or spousal maintenance any time after separation without waiting for the divorce.
-However, it’s important to note that you must be separated for at least 12 months before applying for a divorce.
+Settling before divorce gives you more time to negotiate without the pressure of legal deadlines.

-Time Limitations for De Facto Partners
+2. Time Limits for Property Settlements in De Facto Partners

 “In Western Australia, de facto couples must begin property settlement proceedings within 2 years of separating.”